 When a new WVR-2 development with density greater than 1 dwelling unit per 5 gross acres is proposed, the applicant shall meet with Hillsborough County to determine if capital facilities for emergency services, parks, and libraries are needed to serve the area and if so, encourage development to integrate land for those facilities into the design of their project, to the extent feasible.

-All land for capital facilities for emergency services, parks, and libraries project density.
+All land for capital facilities for emergency services, parks, and libraries shall continue to count towards project density.